Understanding the Employment Reference Letter and Its Functions!

 5. Efficient Candidate Screening

-The reference letter streamlines the selection process.
-It can serve as an initial screening tool before deeper interviews.
-If the document is missing or suspicious from the start, it’s easier to eliminate unsuitable candidates early.
+An employment reference letter (paklaring) helps streamline the selection process.
+Companies can use this document as an initial filtering tool before conducting in-depth interviews.
+If the document is missing or appears suspicious from the start, employers can more quickly eliminate candidates who may not be suitable.

 6. Proof of Professional Conduct